 - Creamy chipotle sauce, jalapeno ranch, or ranchero sauce

 As much as I love piling my tacos high, I also love all the sides that go with tacos too.
 Make these to serve with your tacos, or use some of these sides as toppings.
 When you make tacos, I think anything goes!

-- Mexican Cauliflower Rice is a great vegetarian, low-carb option for a side that is as delicious as it is nutritious!
+- Mexican Cauliflower Rice is a great vegetarian and low-carb option for a side that is as delicious as it is nutritious!

 - A simple side salad with mixed greens and your favorite toppings is an easy way to add more veggies on the side with your tacos.

 - Slow Cooker Pinto Beans are an easy way to make a side that cooks while you are busy making these tacos.
-Use these beans instead of the black beans or in addition to.
+Use these beans instead of the black beans if you prefer.